plaited/plaited/packages/token-cli/README.md

 ```

 ## token-transform-util
-This utility will transform a tokens object of type DesignTokensGroup that adheres to the token format module into css and ts assets to be used in component code.
+This utility will transform a tokens object of type DesignTokensGroup that adheres to the token-schema-util format into css and ts assets to be used in component code.
 Output assets will be optimized as much as possible.
 Treeshaken with reduced redundancy in our TS output and global and necessary aliased variables in our CSS output.
-When used in concert with out @plaited/tokens-get postcss plugin you will get the best result.
+Best results are achieved when this utility is paired with the @plaited/tokens-get postcss plugin.

 **Transform tokens**
 ```ts